omega8cc/boa/README.txt

 BOA is an acronym of high performance Barracuda, Octopus and Aegir LEMP stack.

-Includes all-in-one bash scripts (see docs/INSTALL.txt for details) to install and upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, MariaDB and Redis, now available with simple command line tools: http://bit.ly/JHpFSh
+Includes all-in-one bash scripts (see docs/INSTALL.txt for details) to install and upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, MariaDB and Redis.

 ###--------------------------------------------------------------------------###